Angus MacLise: The Velvet Underground

 MacLise was a member of La Monte Young's Theatre of Eternal Music, with John Cale, Tony Conrad, Marian Zazeela and sometimes Terry Riley.
 He contributed to the early Fluxus newspaper VTre, edited by George Brecht, and was also an early member of the Velvet Underground, having been brought into the group by flatmate John Cale when they were living at 56 Ludlow Street in Manhattan.
 Lou Reed recruited his friend Sterling Morrison, whom he knew from Syracuse University, and the initial line-up of the Velvets consisted of Reed, Cale, Morrison and MacLise.

 MacLise played bongos and hand drums during 1965 with the first incarnation of the Velvet Underground and he was also capable of playing tabla, cimbalom and tambourine.
-Although the band regularly extemporized soundtracks to underground films during this era, MacLise never officially recorded with them, and is often considered something of a shadowy, legendary figure in their history.
+Although the band regularly extemporized soundtracks to underground films during this era, MacLise never officially recorded with them.
 Demos recorded during this period are included on the Peel Slowly and See box set, but MacLise plays on none of them because (according to John Cale) he did not appreciate the need to turn up on time.

 Cale describes MacLise as "living on the Angus calendar", showing up to gigs hours or even days after the band had finished.

-When the band's first paying gig in November 1965 arose, MacLise quit, suggesting the group were selling out.
-He was replaced by Moe Tucker, resulting in the "classic" lineup of the Velvet Underground.
+According to Reed, MacLise did not quit the band because they took their first paid performance, but because he disliked being told when to start playing and when to stop playing.

 Brief return to the Velvet Underground

-In 1966 when Velvet Underground lead singer and guitarist Lou Reed was in the hospital with hepatitis, MacLise rejoined the group for a five-day run of performances at Poor Richard's in Chicago, June 21–26, 1966 during the Exploding Plastic Inevitable performances, sharing duties with Gerard Malanga, whom Angus had taught to play tabla.
+While Reed was in the hospital with hepatitis, MacLise rejoined the VU for a five-day run of performances at Poor Richard's in Chicago from June 21–26, 1966 during the Exploding Plastic Inevitable performances, sharing duties with Gerard Malanga, whom Angus had taught to play tabla.
 Cale took over lead vocals and organ, drummer Maureen Tucker switched to bass and MacLise drummed; by now, Tucker's idiosyncratic tribal style of drumming was integral to the group's music.

-During an Exploding Plastic Inevitable performance in 1966, MacLise showed up half an hour late and carried on drumming for half an hour after the set had finished to compensate for his late arrival.
+During one performance, MacLise showed up half an hour late and carried on drumming for half an hour after the set had finished to compensate for his late arrival.

-By this time the Velvet Underground had found some recognition (if not great financial success) and MacLise was anxious to rejoin the group, but according to the notes of the box set Peel Slowly and See, the VU's primary songwriter and de facto bandleader Lou Reed had specifically prohibited MacLise from rejoining the band full-time due to his erratic behavior.
+By this time the VU had found some recognition (if not great financial success) and MacLise was anxious to rejoin the group, but according to the notes of the Peel Slowly and See box set, Reed had specifically prohibited MacLise from rejoining the band full-time due to his erratic behavior.